Doctor of Education

-Admission to the doctoral program is competitive and open to individuals who possess a master’s degree and at least five years of successful experience in education and who have demonstrated evidence of or potential for professional leadership.
-Preference will be given to those with a Certificate of Advanced Graduate Studies (CAGS) or its equivalent.
+Admission to the doctoral program is competitive and open to individuals who possess a master’s degree and at least five years of successful experience in their choosen field along with demonstrated evidence of, or potential for, professional leadership.

 Admissions requirements for the Doctor of Education programs require the following materials to be submitted through our online application

 Acceptance to the Summer Cohort – Doctoral Core & Dissertation